FastEndpoints/FastEndpoints/Src/Documentation/wiki/Model-Binding.md

 doing so will allow the endpoint handler to execute even if the current user doesn't have the specified claim and model binding will take the value from the highest priority source of the other binding sources mentioned above (if a matching field/route param is present). an example can be seen [here](https://github.com/dj-nitehawk/FastEndpoints/blob/main/Web/%5BFeatures%5D/Customers/Update/Endpoint.cs).

 # route parameters
-route parameters can be bound to primitive types on the dto using route templates like you'd typically do. for example:
+route parameters can be bound to primitive types on the dto using route templates like you'd typically do.

 **request dto**